LGBTQ rights in the Czech Republic: Recognition of same-sex relationships

 There is legal recognition of same-sex couples.
 Since 2001, the Czech Republic has granted "persons living in a common household" inheritance and succession rights in housing, as well as hospital and prison visitation rights similar to married heterosexual couples.

 A bill legalizing registered partnership, with some of the rights of marriage, was rejected four times, in 1998, 1999, 2001 and 2005.
-However, on 16 December 2005, a new registered partnership bill was passed by the Czech House of Representatives; it was adopted by the Senate on 26 January 2006, but later vetoed by President Václav Klaus.
+However, on 16 December 2005, a new registered partnership bill was passed by the Czech Chamber of Deputies; it was adopted by the Senate on 26 January 2006, but later vetoed by President Václav Klaus.
 On 15 March 2006, the President's veto was overturned by the Chamber of Deputies and the law came into force on 1 July 2006.
-Since this date, the Czech Republic has allowed registered partnerships for same-sex couples, with many of the rights of marriage (except for adoption rights, joint taxes, and the title marriage).
+Since this date, the Czech Republic has allowed registered partnerships for same-sex couples, with many of the rights of marriage (except for adoption rights, joint property rights, widow's/widower's pension, and the title marriage).

 On 12 June 2018, a bill to legalise same-sex marriage, sponsored by 46 deputies, was introduced to the Chamber of Deputies.
 In response, three days later, a group of 37 deputies proposed a constitutional amendment to define marriage as the union of a man and a woman.
 The bill allowing same-sex marriage requires a simple majority in the Chamber of Deputies, whereas constitutional amendments require 120 votes.
 On 22 June 2018, the Government announced its support for the same-sex marriage bill.
 A vote on the same-sex marriage bill was expected to take place in January 2019, but it was moved to March 2019, and ultimately lapsed with the October 2021 election.
+In 2023, the Czech government indicated that the legislation of same-sex marriage rights may be reconsidered.

+In 2024, the legislation of same-sex marriage was voted down.
+Instead, a compromise bill was passed, in which same-sex partnerships would be enshrined into the civil code, equating partnerships to marriage in all aspects except joint adoption, although step-child adoption would be permitted.
+The bill took effect on 1 January 2025.

 Adoption and family planning

-Same-sex couples are currently unable to legally adopt.
-Single and lesbian couples do not have access to IVF treatments in the country.

-In June 2016, the Constitutional Court struck down a ban which forbade people living in registered partnerships from adopting children as individuals.
-The Government announced its intention to repeal this law upon the pronouncement of the Constitutional Court.
-In October 2016, a proposal giving couples in registered partnerships the right to adopt their stepchildren was sent to Parliament.
-Jiří Dienstbier Jr., Minister of the Czech Republic for Human Rights and Equal Opportunities, said that "It’s about securing that the other partner has a legal relationship with the child".
-The bill died as it was not discussed before the 2017 Czech legislative election.

-As of 2019, joint and stepchild adoption by same-sex couples remain illegal.
-They are being considered as part of a bill to legalise same-sex marriage introduced to the Chamber of Deputies.

-In January 2021, it was reported that the Constitutional Court of Czech Republic rejected adoption applications for same-sex couples within registered partnerships.
+LGBT people can individually adopt children in the Czech Republic.
+Ban on adoption by those living in registered partnership was struck down by the Constitutional Court in 2016.
+Stepchild adoption was allowed from January 1, 2025.